qinguorui2001/tp/docs/DeveloperGuide.md

 ![AssignmentsState0](images/AssignmentsState0.png)

 Step 2.
-The user inputs `a-show 2` command to display the 2nd person's assignment list in the address book.
-The `show` command will then call `Model#updateFilterdAssignmentList(person)`, whereby `person` varaible is the 2nd person n the address book.
+The user inputs `show 2` command to display the 2nd person's assignment list in the address book.
+The `show` command will then call `Model#updateFilterdAssignmentList(person)`, whereby `person` variable is the 2nd person in the address book.
 This causes the `assignments` in `AddressBook` to be replaced with the 2nd person's assignment list.

 ![AssignmentsState1](images/AssignmentsState1.png)